-• Did not your fathers do this? - Nehemiah is scolding the leaders of Judah.
-This can be translated as a statement.
+Nehemiah is using these rhetorical questions to scold the leaders of Judah.
+These questions can be combined and translated as a statement.
 AT: "You know that your fathers did this, and that is why God brought all this evil on us and on this city."
 (See: Rhetorical Question)